 We may expend significant resources, fundamentally change our business activities and practices, or modify our operations, including our clinical trial activities, or information technology in an effort to protect against security incidents and to mitigate, detect, and remediate actual and potential vulnerabilities.
-Applicable Data Protection Requirements (as defined above) may require us to implement specific security measures or use industry-standard or reasonable measures to protect against security incidents.
+Applicable Data Protection Requirements (as defined above) may require us to implement specific security measures to protect against security incidents.

 While we have implemented security measures designed to protect against security incidents, there can be no assurance that we, or the third parties with whom we work, will be successful in preventing a security incident or mitigating their effects.
 We take steps designed to detect, mitigate and remediate vulnerabilities in our information technology systems (such as our hardware and/or software, including that of third parties with whom we work).
 We may not, however, detect and remediate all such vulnerabilities including that of third parties with whom we work, on a timely basis.
 Further, we may experience delays in developing and deploying remedial measures and patches designed to address identified vulnerabilities.
 Vulnerabilities could be exploited and result in a security incident.
+These vulnerabilities, bugs, errors or defects alone, or a combination of them, could pose material risks to our business.

-Furthermore, applicable Data Protection Requirements may require us to notify relevant stakeholders of security incidents.
-Such disclosures are costly, and the disclosures or the failure to comply with such requirements could lead to Material Adverse Impacts.
+Furthermore, applicable Data Protection Requirements may require us, or we may voluntarily choose, to notify relevant stakeholders of security incidents, or take other actions, such as providing credit monitoring and identity theft protection services.
+Such disclosures can be costly, and the disclosures or the failure to comply with such applicable requirements could lead to Material Adverse Impacts.